jeffreyevans/spatialEco/README.md

     insert.values - Inserts new values into a vector at specified positions

+	is.empty - Method, evaluates if vector is empty

+	is.whole - Method, evaluates if numeric vector is whole or float

     kendall - Kendall tau trend with continuity correction for time-series

     kl.divergence - Calculates the Kullback-Leibler divergence (relative entropy) between unweighted theoretical